otterwow/AdventOfCode2021/README.md

 Disclaimer: All code was written at 6AM in the morning.
 This repo came at the cost of my night owl soul and many a cup of coffee.

+I used this year's Advent of Code as an opportunity to take a journey through the lands of Typescript.
+As the days progress, you might notice quirks in the code that signify me becoming more comfortable with the language.

 ----

 ## NPM scripts